GeorgeIniatis/Rate-my-CS-Course/README.md

 ### Prerequisites

 The required packages are contained in the file requirements.txt.
-To install them  within a newly-created virtual environment use the command pip install –r requirements.txt.
+To install them within a newly-created virtual environment use the command pip install –r requirements.txt. **Python 3.7** is recommended.

 ## Built With